rbliu/Memo-Linux/how_to_run_obs_file.md

 processCcd.py input/ --id filename=trial07.fits -C config/processCcdConfig.py --output output
 ```

 * Note that you need to make a pretty goood guess at the noise in the image.
-This is something I'd like to fix.